lyrixx/private-stuff/README.md

 # My Private Stuff

-This repository contains some toolings to build a protected HTML pages with a password.
+This repository contains tools for building static HTML pages, some of which are password-protected.
+It also contains other tools to help me secure my private affairs.

-Basically, this page contains some private stuff I may need if I lost my phone while traveling the world.
+The website contains some private information I may need if I lost my phone while traveling the world.
 For now it contains:

 * My 2FA recovery codes